Fitness Volt

 Summary

 The human body usually starts to burn fat after remaining in a fasted state for over 12 hours.
-This is because the body thinks the lack of food is a sign of starvation and starts to use stored fat as its primary source of energy.
+This is because the body perceives the lack of food as a sign of starvation and starts to use stored fat as its primary source of energy.
 On top of that, depending on how long you perform fasting for, your body can also enter the state of ketosis.
-This means that you’ll also be able to benefit from the production of ketones too.
+This means that you’ll also benefit from the production of ketones.
 However, other factors also come into play.
-For example, fasting is also an incredible strategy to boost your metabolism.
-Your metabolism has an incredible effect on how your body metabolizes food.
+For example, fasting is an incredible strategy to boost your metabolism.
+Your metabolism has a significant effect on how your body metabolizes food.
 The faster your metabolism, the more calories you burn at rest.
 This can also contribute to weight loss.

 All these effects of IF make your body much more effective at burning fat.
 We hope that you’ve enjoyed this article, let us know your thoughts in the comments!